 For users that are already subscribed to the Google Fiber service, using a VPN should help restore a sense of privacy.
 If you’re not familiar with the technology, a Virtual Private Network is basically a network of servers that are distributed in different locations around the world.
 Routing your Internet connection through these servers allows you to encrypt your Internet connection; making it difficult for any outside parties to find out what you’re up to online.

 Using a VPN also helps you to protect your connection from getting hacked by outside parties.
-It even makes it more convenient to connect to public networks when you can’t access your Google Fibre connection.
+It even makes it more convenient to connect to public networks when you can’t access your Google Fiber connection.
 Subscribing to a VPN also allows you to hide and change your connection.
 This, in turn, makes it possible to access geo-restricted sites and channels.
 That means you can access foreign channels directly from home since a VPN helps you get around their geo-blocks.

 Finding the right VPN service to subscribe to can sometimes be a hurdle; especially if you’ve never really heard about VPNs before.

-Best VPNs for Google Fibre
+Best VPNs for Google Fiber

 ExpressVPN is one of those services that delivers on what it promises, without taking any shortcuts or compromise.
 The service is based in the British Virgin Islands.
-It has an impressive coverage of about 2000 servers within its network.
+It has impressive coverage of about 2000 servers within its network.
 The service employs 256 bit AES encryption to keep its users protected.
 ExpressVPN also offers a range of stealth servers that you can connect to if you’re based in a highly censored region.
 It allows for up to 3 more devices to benefit from encryption simultaneously.

 ExpressVPN also works quite well with Tor for enhanced anonymity.
 It offers split tunneling as a premium feature that allows you to choose which part of your data to encrypt.
 A subscription to the service also includes an automatic Internet Killswitch.
 ExpressVPN also promises that no logs will be kept from your browsing.
-Additionally, it supports OpenVPN, PPTP, SSTP and IKEv2 as VPN protocols you can choose from.
+Additionally, it supports OpenVPN, PPTP, SSTP, and IKEv2 as VPN protocols you can choose from.
 To know more about the service, find some time to go through our ExpressVPN Review.

-Its network of 1500 servers allows you to do this by providing up to 40,000 IPs to connect to.
+Its network of 150+ servers in 55 countries allows you to relocate yourself in any location.
 The service is also one of the best to rely on if you hope to be torrenting a lot.It allows for anonymous P2P connections, as well as unlimited file transfers for those specific users.

-The provider also has one of the largest capacities for simultaneous connections, as it is capable of supporting up to 10 multiple devices all under one account.
-This means all 10 devices all benefitting from 256 bit AES encryption.
-For more information on how good of a VPN service IPVanish is, take a look at our IPVanish Review.
+The provider also has one of the largest capacities for simultaneous connections, as it is capable of supporting up to 6 multiple devices all under one account.
+This means all 6 devices all benefitting from 256 bit AES encryption.
+For more information on how good of a VPN service BulletVPN is, take a look at our BulletVPN Review.